Manabe Akikatsu: Biography

 Akikatsu was born at the Sabae Domain's Edo residence as the fifth son of Manabe Akihiro.
 He became daimyō on the death of his uncle Manabe Akisane in 1814.
-Under Shōgun Tokugawa Ieharu he served in a variety of positions in the Tokugawa shogunate, including Sōshaban, Jisha-bugyō, Osaka jōdai, Kyoto Shoshidai and became rōjū in 1840.
+Under Shōgun Tokugawa Ieharu he served in a variety of positions in the Tokugawa shogunate, including Sōshaban, Jisha-bugyō, Osaka-jō dai, Kyoto Shoshidai and became rōjū in 1840.
 However, due to political disagreements with Mizuno Tadakuni, he was forced from office in 1843.

 In 1858, he was restored to the post of rōjū by the Tairō Ii Naosuke, and quickly was seen as Ii's right-hand man, taking a leading role in difficult situations, such as the Ansei Purge, the ratification of the Ansei Treaties, and the opposition to Hitotsubashi Yoshinobu from becoming shōgun.
 In particular, his heavy-handed approach to forcing Emperor Kōmei to accept the ratification of the Harris Treaty and his suppression of pro-Sonnō jōi samurai in Kyoto drew the wrath of Yoshida Shōin in particular, who made many inflammatory speeches and writings urging Manabe's assassination.

 After the assassination of Ii Naosuke and accession of Hitotsubashi Yoshinobu as Shōgun Tokugawa Yoshinobu, Akikatsu quickly fell from favour.
 He was dismissed as rōjū and forced to retire as daimyō in 1862.
 Furthermore, Sabae Domain was reduced in kokudaka by 10,000 koku.
 Akikatsu remained under house arrest to 1865.
-He was placed under house arrest again by the new Meiji government for suspicion of collaboration with Aizu Domain from 1868–1869.
+He was placed under house arrest again by the new Meiji government for suspicion of collaboration with Aizu Domain from 1868 to 1869.

 He died in 1884 and his grave is at the temple of Hokekyō-ji in Ichikawa, Chiba.